IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/donut-chart.md

 - [Treemap](treemap-chart.md)
 - [Waterfall](column-chart.md)

-The $PlatformShort$ Donut Chart includes interactive features that give the viewer tools to analyze data, like:
+The $Platform$ Donut Chart includes interactive features that give the viewer tools to analyze data, like:

 - Legends
 - Slice Explosion